Problems faced in equatorial regions

 - Rampant occurrence of pests and diseases which attack man, livestock, crops and this has scared away settlements leading to low development rates.

-- Heavy rainfall received throughout the year and existence of the dense forested regions has made the establishment of transport network very difficult.
+- Heavy rainfall received throughout the year and the existence of the densely forested regions has made the establishment of a transport network very difficult.

 - The region with its dense forests has made it difficult to exploit such areas leading to remoteness.